ray-project/ray/python/ray/util/sgd/torch/examples/benchmarks/README.rst

     Total img/sec on 16 GPU(s): 5640.2 +-47.2

-You can also run ``benchmarks/horovod-benchmark.yaml`` to launch an AWS cluster that sets up Horovod on each machine.
+You can run ``ray up benchmarks/horovod-benchmark.yaml`` to launch an AWS cluster that sets up Horovod on each machine.
 See ``https://github.com/horovod/horovod`` for launching Horovod training. ``horovod_benchmark_apex.py`` can be used with ``horovodrun`` to obtain benchmarking results.